Ollie Murray James: Biography

-James was born and raised in western Kentucky.
-As a teenager he served as a page in the Kentucky General Assembly.
+James was on July 27, 1871, in Marion, Kentucky.
+As a teenager, he served as a page in the Kentucky General Assembly.
 James studied law and was admitted to the bar in 1891, beginning his practice that year.

-In 1902 James sought and won election to the United States House of Representatives from Kentucky's 1st district, the far western part of the state.
-He was re-elected to the House four times, serving there from March 4, 1903 to March 3, 1913.
+In 1902, James sought and won election to the United States House of Representatives from Kentucky's 1st district, the far western part of the state.
+He was re-elected to the House four times, serving there from March 4, 1903, to March 3, 1913.
 He was the Chairman of the Democratic National Conventions of 1912 and 1916.

-In 1912 James decided to give up his House seat to seek election to the United States Senate.
+In 1912, James decided to give up his House seat to seek election to the United States Senate.
 He won that election in the Kentucky state legislature on 9 and 16 January 1912 and was sworn in on March 4, 1913.
 He served as chairman of the Senate Committee on Patents.
-He died during his term of office in a hospital in Baltimore, Maryland on August 28, 1918.

-He was buried in Mapleview Cemetery in Marion, Kentucky.
+His capabilities as a debater came to be recognized and feared in the Senate, as journalist and historian Claude G. Bowers observed:More than six feet tall and large in proportion, with an immense head and a smoothly shaven face that reflected every feeling, and with a powerful voice that could absorb all other sounds, he would have been a commanding figure in any legislative assembly.
+In cold print his speeches lacked finish, but he relied on force, and his delivery accentuated the power of his argument.
+In debate he rode the whirlwind to direct the storm, overwhelming his opponent with ridicule when unable to combat him with logic.
+I always felt sorry for his victims.James died during his term of office in a hospital in Baltimore, Maryland on August 28, 1918, aged 47.